Sokil1963/SystemyOperacyjne-Projekt/README.md

 A project sorts a graph using Dijkstra algorithm.
 To enhance the productivity we've added multithreading function. 've resolved quite a number of possible threats using atomic variables and mutex.
-To measure time that algorith takes to do a algorithm we've used chrono package.
+To measure time that algorithm takes to do a algorithm we've used chrono package.